Sharing sensitive data

 Use a secure data repository

 Some data repositories provide a facility to allow carefully controlled access to sensitive information.
 These typically require interested researchers to prove their credentials, sign a non-disclosure agreement and analyse data in a dedicated facility without a network connection, taking away only anonymous information or statistics.
-One example of this is the UK Data Service, which provides a Secure Lab.

 Share anonymous data and / or summary statistics